 Your diet does not have to be totally sugar free and it is ok to have a small amount in your diet, so if your diet is generally low in sugar, you can get away with a small amount of high sugar foods (jam, marmalade, honey) or a little treat ever so often.
-I have not included these in the shopping list – your treat is up to you!
+I have not included these in the plan – your treat is up to you!

 Most importantly of all, enjoy your food!

 This post was written in May 2016 and updated in September 2020.